SMA Type 3 – Looking after your child who has had a recent diagnosis

 A 3-year project is now underway to update these standards for the UK.
 Clinicians and patient reps are reviewing all aspects of care and management.
 You can find out more and keep up to date with recommendations at SMA Care UK >

 Whether or not your child receives a drug treatment, your child should receive care and support from members of a multidisciplinary healthcare team, who all have an important role to play.
-Over time, you may have contact with specialists in:
+Over time, you may have contact with hospital and community specialists, including in:

 The aim of everyone involved in your child’s care is for your child to stay healthy and enjoy a good quality of life.